Skip to content

 8. chaperone/adult travel costs

-10. Transportation shall be by commercial carrier, or by Jordan District Transportation Services for all overnight travel.
-No private aircraft may be used for student travel.
+12. Transportation shall be by commercial carrier, by Jordan District Suburbans, or by Jordan District Transportation Services for all overnight travel.
+No private vehicle or private aircraft may be used for student travel.
 Ground transportation guidelines are as follows:

 1. Only those commercial carriers licensed to operate in Utah and in other states (when utilized) shall be used.